dmcke5/DIYSimRig/README.md

 If you decide to make the flat brackets yourself by hand, you should be able to open the DXF files and print them at 1:1 scale onto paper to use as a template.
 You could also 3D print the .STEP files and use them as a template.

 Here's the wiring diagram to connect the Pedals to the FFBeast Wheel:
 ![Alt text](Wiring_Diagram.png "Wiring Diagram")
+The order of the GPIO connections doesn't matter, just map the pedals as the correct inputs in the game and you'll be set!

 Link to video:

 #### Bill of Materials

+2m of 8040 Extrusion
+1m of 4040 Extrusion
+3.5m of 70x30x3 Aluminium RHS
+34x M5 4040 T-Nuts

 #### Nuts, Bolts and Washers